Change from 1920 to 1930, White to Black, Flynn to Keasley- 1735 New Jersey Av NW

 When we arrive at 1920, with the exception of Francis, her adult children are all working and supporting her.

 I asked myself the question of why was there a 100% racial change on that stretch of New Jersey Ave from 1920 to 1930 and the Flynns provide a mundane answer.
 Life went on.
-Continue reading Change from 1920 to 1930, White to Black, Flynn to Keasley- 1735 NJ Av NW
+Continue reading Change from 1920 to 1930, White to Black, Flynn to Keasley- 1735 New Jersey Av NW

 Sq.
 507- What a difference a decade makes 1920 vs 1930